 The urge to jump or high place phenomenon apparently springs from a distortion of our perceptions.
 Lab tests have shown that people estimate disgusting things like feces to be closer than they really are, or they underestimate the time when they abruptly encountered a snake, as compared to when they met a butterfly.

-Of course the French have a term for it – L’Appel du Vide, which translates to call of the void.
-As you stand on the edge of your balcony, you feel the sense of precariousness creeping up on you… the void or the abyss beckons you.
-Some people instead describe the urge to jump as a pull from beneath.
+Of course, the French have a term for this – L’Appel du Vide, which translates to call of the void.
+Standing on the edge of a cliff, you feel a sense of precariousness creeping up on you… the abyss below beckons to you.

-A phobia or an irrational fear of something has always been fundamentally associated with emotional problems, anxiety or trauma.
-Acrophobia, or the fear of heights, is one of the most common phobias; according to an estimate, it afflicts 1 in 20 people estimated to suffer from it.
+A phobia is an irrational fear of something and has always been fundamentally associated with anxiety or trauma.
+Acrophobia or fear of heights is one of the most common phobias, with one in 20 people estimated to suffer from it.

-However, a fear of snakes would compel me to run away from them.
-The urge to jump therefore seems to be paradoxical; if these people despise heights, why would they have a desire to leap?
+However, a fear of snakes would force me to run away from them, so the urge to jump seems paradoxical: if these people despise heights, why should they want to jump?

 A Freudian would claim that this urge represents their repressed thoughts about contemplating suicide.
-This makes sense when we ask someone to justify the contrary claim; in other words, if one can discern danger from the recoiling of his hand from a hot cup, why do we feel the need to jump when we’re fully protected by the railings on a balcony?
+This makes sense when we ask someone to justify the contrary claim; in other words, if one can recognize danger from the recoiling of his hand from a hot cup, why do we feel the need to jump when the railing fully protects us on a balcony?
 Surely, it means that you want to jump, right?

-However, Freudians are wrong about many things, including this.
-Research in cognitive science and clinical psychology show that the urge to jump is linked to our vestibular system, fear and cognition.
+Freudians, however, are wrong about many things, including this.
+Research in cognitive science and clinical psychology shows that the urge to jump is related to our vestibular system, fear, and cognition.

 High Place Phenomenon

-Jennifer Hames, a clinical psychologist at the University of Notre Dame who specializes in suicidal behavior, calls it the High Place Phenomenon (HPP).
-In a remarkable study including 431 subjects, she and her colleagues found that half of them had experienced the urge to jump in their lives, even though they had never considered suicide.
-This refutes any superficial claim mentioned above.
+Jennifer Hames, a clinical psychologist at the University of Notre Dame specializing in suicidal behavior, calls it the High Place Phenomenon (HPP).
+In a remarkable study including 431 subjects, she and her colleagues found that half of them had experienced the urge to jump at least once in their lives, even though they had never contemplated suicide.
+This refutes Freudian’s suicide ideation theory.

 The urge apparently springs from a distortion of our perceptions.
-Lab tests have shown that people estimate disgusting things like feces to be closer than they really are, or they underestimate the time when they abruptly encountered a snake, as compared to when they met a butterfly.
-Another example is believing that the width of a plank on which they are walking is smaller than it really is.
+Lab tests have shown that people estimate disgusting things such as feces to be closer than they really are.
+People also underestimate the time when they are confronted with a frightening thing, such as a snake.
+Another example perceiving that the width of a plank on which they are walking is smaller than it really is.

-A conflict is triggered when the vestibular system senses motion, but the visual system does not, or vice versa.
 For the former, consider traveling on a boat.
-The vestibular system senses motion as we rock on the waves, but the eyes do not, which elicits nausea.
+The vestibular system senses movement when we rock on the waves, but the eyes do not, which causes nausea.

 For the latter, consider standing in a stationary bus while another bus moves forward in your line of sight.
-The visual system detects movement, fooling us for a moment to believe that we are moving.
-However, the vestibular system rightly disagrees.
-This illusion invokes some uneasiness, although subsequently, higher thinking and our memory help us to dismiss these incongruities and instill lucidity.
+The visual system detects movement and deceives us for a moment into believing that we are moving.
+However, the vestibular system rightly contradicts this.
+This illusion causes a certain uneasiness, although higher thinking and memory later help us see past the illusion.

-A piece of cake, right?
+A breeze, right?
 Many subjects could only do this for an average of 40 seconds!
-The ones who persisted for two or more minutes were, as you might have guessed, less afraid of heights.
+Those who endured two or more minutes were, as you might have guessed, less afraid of heights.

-The impediments offered by distorted visual perception or overestimation, poor postural control, and flawed vestibular signaling fuel the apprehension that we feel at the edge of steep heights – and they fuel our urge to jump.
+The obstacles created by distorted visual perception or overestimation, poor posture control, and flawed vestibular signals fuel the fears that we feel at the edge of steep heights – and they fuel our urge to jump.

-However, the cortex processes information relatively slowly.
-It recognizes the signal but is unsure of the reason it was transmitted.
+The cortex, however, processes information relatively slowly.
+It recognizes the signal but is unsure of the cause.
 This uncertainty is responsible for our sense of perturbation on a ledge.

-This uncertainty can be primarily traced to the activation of the amygdala.
-It is, therefore, no surprise that people who felt the urge to jump were often more anxious.
-In fact, the anxiety wasn’t only limited to heights; these people illustrated a propensity to worry about other issues too!
-This was evident in their sweaty palms, elevated heartbeat and other common physiological symptoms of anxiety.
+This uncertainty is primarily due to the activation of the amygdala.
+It should come as no surprise that people who felt the urge to jump were often more anxious, as evidenced by their sweaty palms, increased heartbeat, and other common physiological symptoms of anxiety.

-So, is it necessarily a bad thing to possess a distorted perception or severe anxiety about falling to your death?
+So is it necessarily bad to have a distorted perception or severe anxiety about falling to your death?

 Of course not!
-These signals force you to retreat to a safer place.
-They are your survival instincts.
-Jeanine Stefanucci, a leading psychologist, defends those who feel despair on the edge by assuring them that “taking a step back is a good thing.”
+It is your survival instincts that force you to retreat to a safer place.
+Jeanine Stefanucci, a leading psychologist, defends those who feel despair on edge by assuring them that “taking a step back is a good thing.”